arturluis/diffranet/README.md

 ## Summary

 This repo contains the implementation of a suite of classification and AutoML models for DiffraNet.
-Details about DiffraNet the models implemented here can be found in [our paper](TBD) and [DiffraNet page]([TBD](https://arturluis.github.io/diffranet/)).
+Details about DiffraNet the models implemented here can be found in [our paper](https://arxiv.org/abs/1904.11834) and [DiffraNet page](https://arturluis.github.io/diffranet/).

 ## Installation guide